Bible App logo

 The Israelites, to a man, fell back the moment they saw the giant—totally frightened.
 The talk among the troops was, “Have you ever seen anything like this, this man openly and defiantly challenging Israel?
 The man who kills the giant will have it made.
 The king will give him a huge reward, offer his daughter as a bride, and give his entire family a free ride.”
 David, who was talking to the men standing around him, asked, “What’s in it for the man who kills that Philistine and gets rid of this ugly blot on Israel’s honor?
 Who does he think he is, anyway, this uncircumcised Philistine, taunting the armies of God-Alive?”
 They told him what everyone was saying about what the king would do for the man who killed the Philistine.
 Eliab, his older brother, heard David fraternizing with the men and lost his temper: “What are you doing here!
 Why aren’t you minding your own business, tending that scrawny flock of sheep?
 I know what you’re up to.
 You’ve come down here to see the sights, hoping for a ringside seat at a bloody battle!”
 “What is it with you?” replied David.
 “All I did was ask a question.”
 Ignoring his brother, he turned to someone else, asked the same question, and got the same answer as before.
 The things David was saying were picked up and reported to Saul.
 Saul sent for him.
 “Master,” said David, “don’t give up hope.
 I’m ready to go and fight this Philistine.”
 Saul answered David, “You can’t go and fight this Philistine.
 You’re too young and inexperienced—and he’s been at this fighting business since before you were born.”

-When all the men of Israel saw the man, they fled from him and were greatly afraid.
-The men of Israel said, “Have you seen this man who is coming up?
+When all the men of Israel saw the man, they fled from him and were very fearful.
+And the men of Israel said, “Have you seen this man who is coming up?
 Surely he is coming up to defy Israel.
-And it will be that the king will enrich the man who kills him with great riches and will give him his daughter and make his father’s house free in Israel.”
-Then David spoke to the men who were standing by him, saying, “What will be done for the man who kills this Philistine and takes away the reproach from Israel?
-For who is this uncircumcised Philistine, that he should taunt the armies of the living God?”
-The people answered him in accord with this word, saying, “Thus it will be done for the man who kills him.”
-Now Eliab his oldest brother heard when he spoke to the men; and Eliab’s anger burned against David and he said, “Why have you come down?
+And it will be that the king will make the man who kills him wealthy with great riches, and will give him his daughter and make his father’s house free in Israel.”
+Then David said to the men who were standing by him, “What will be done for the man who kills this Philistine and rids Israel of the disgrace?
+For who is this uncircumcised Philistine, that he has dared to defy the armies of the living God?”
+The people answered him in agreement with this statement, saying, “This is what will be done for the man who kills him.”
+Now Eliab his oldest brother heard him when he spoke to the men; and Eliab’s anger burned against David and he said, “Why is it that you have come down?
 And with whom have you left those few sheep in the wilderness?
-I know your insolence and the wickedness of your heart; for you have come down in order to see the battle.”
+I myself know your insolence and the wickedness of your heart; for you have come down in order to see the battle.”
 But David said, “What have I done now?
 Was it not just a question?”
-Then he turned away from him to another and said the same thing; and the people answered the same thing as before.
-When the words which David spoke were heard, they told them to Saul, and he sent for him.
-David said to Saul, “Let no man’s heart fail on account of him; your servant will go and fight with this Philistine.”
-Then Saul said to David, “You are not able to go against this Philistine to fight with him; for you are but a youth while he has been a warrior from his youth.”
+Then he turned away from him to another and said the same thing; and the people replied with the same words as before.
+When the words that David spoke were heard, they informed Saul, and he sent for him.
+And David said to Saul, “May no one’s heart fail on account of him; your servant will go and fight this Philistine!”
+But Saul said to David, “You are not able to go against this Philistine to fight him; for you are only a youth, while he has been a warrior since his youth.”

 When the men of Israel all saw the man, they fled from him, and were very frightened.
 The men of Israel said, “Have you seen this man who is coming up?
 Surely he is coming up to defy Israel.
 The king will reward the man who kills him with great riches, and will give him his daughter [in marriage] and make his father’s house (family) free [from taxes and service] in Israel.”
 Then David spoke to the men who were standing by him, “What will be done for the man who kills this Philistine and removes the disgrace [of his taunting] from Israel?
 For who is this uncircumcised Philistine that he has taunted and defied the armies of the living God?”
 The men told him, “That is what will be done for the man who kills him.”
 Now Eliab his oldest brother heard what he said to the men; and Eliab’s anger burned against David and he said, “Why have you come down here?
 With whom did you leave those few sheep in the wilderness?
 I know your presumption (overconfidence) and the evil of your heart; for you have come down in order to see the battle.”
 But David said, “What have I done now?
 Was it not just a [harmless] question?”
 Then David turned away from Eliab to someone else and asked the same question; and the people gave him the same answer as the first time.
 When the words that David spoke were heard, the men reported them to Saul, and he sent for him.
 David said to Saul, “Let no man’s courage fail because of him (Goliath).
 Your servant will go out and fight with this Philistine.”
 Then Saul said to David, “You are not able to go against this Philistine to fight him.
 For you are [only] a young man and he has been a warrior since his youth.”